 If going to the Augsburg Writing Lab is not an option, the Purdue OWL is a great tool to use as you reach the final editing stages.
 It contains sections on the writing process, mechanics, grammar, and even graduate school applications specifically.

 The following books by notable writers have encouragement and tips on how to get started with a piece, how to find what you really want to say, and how to refine a piece you’ve already written into its best possible form.

-- The Elements of Style, Strunk & White
+- The Elements of Style, by Strunk & White

-Most are available to borrow through the URGO office, so if you’re interested in one, stop by to check!
+Most are available to borrow through the URGO office, so if you’re interested in one, stop by.

 Reading Well Increases Your Writing Skill

 Annie Dillard says in her book The Writing Life;

 “He is careful of what he reads, for that is what he will write.
 He is careful of what he learns, for that is what he will know.”

 If you’re struggling to write well, the best thing you can do is to ingest as much well-written material as possible.
 If all you read in a day is Facebook posts and Buzzfeed listicles, your writing will suffer.
 Set a goal: whether its challenging yourself to read one article from a top-tier publication like the New Yorker or The Atlantic each day or beginning a challenging novel, the effort you spend reading will not be wasted.
 You will write what you read!